 Challenge Grant Sponsors

 In 2018, the Roundtable is the recipient of a generous and exciting challenge grant from the JF Maddox Foundation.
-We’ve been challenged to find at least four other funders who will sponsor this year’s Annual Meeting in Palm Beach, Florida at the $30,000 level or above.
+We were challenged to find at least four other funders to sponsor this year’s Annual Meeting in Palm Beach, Florida at the $30,000 level or above.